urbanslug/blog/posts/2019-08-20-Google-Summer-of-Code-2019-Final-Submission.md

  - [Justifying SHA256 in Graphite]

 # Acknowledgements
-I'd like to acknowledge the contribution of the following people.
-My mentors
+I'd like to acknowledge the contribution of the following organizations and people.

+Sponsors:

+ - [Google Summer of Code]
+ - [Open Bioinformatics Foundation]

+my mentors:

  - [George Githinji]
  - [Pjotr Prins]

-and those who weren't my mentors but helped along the way by offering technical advice, testing graphite, reading the code or reviewing the blog posts.
+and those who weren't my mentors but helped along the way by offering technical advice, testing graphite, reading the code or reviewing the blog posts:

  - [Alan Orth]
  - [Erik Garrison]